-Texas, through the Texas Commission on Environmental Quality, is requesting \$20M in Council-Selected Restoration Component funding for the proposed Chenier Plain Ecosystem Restoration Program.
-This would include \$1.7M in planning and project management funds as FPL Category 1, as well as a separate \$18.3M implementation component as an FPL Category 2 priority for potential future funding.
-The program will support the primary RESTORE Comprehensive Plan goal to restore and conserve habitat through activities to restore and conserve coastal habitats within the Chenier Plain complex of Texas through a variety of methods including beneficial use of dredge material, construction of breakwaters to protect shoreline, and restoration of hydrology and wetlands.
+The RESTORE Council has approved \$1.7M in planning activities as FPL Category 1 Council-Selected Restoration Component funding for the Chenier Plain Ecosystem Restoration Program, sponsored by Texas, through the Texas Commission on Environmental Quality.
+In addition, the Council has also identified a separate \$18.3M implementation component as a FPL Category 2 priority for potential future funding.
+This program supports the primary RESTORE Comprehensive Plan goal to restore and conserve habitat through activities to restore and conserve coastal habitats within the Chenier Plain complex of Texas through a variety of methods including beneficial use of dredge material, construction of breakwaters to protect shoreline, and restoration of hydrology and wetlands.
 Targeted habitats will include freshwater to estuarine marsh, coastal prairie grasslands, tidal flats, creeks and basins, all of which creates a productive complex for diverse fish and wildlife resources and protects inland areas from storm surge.

 Potential partners for the program may include the U.S. Army Corps of Engineers, Texas Parks and Wildlife Department, Ducks Unlimited, U.S. Fish and Wildlife Service, and local and regional governments.
 The program will utilize specified criteria for selecting projects that were identified earlier through public meetings and as part of a stakeholder process.
 Implementation of the program has the potential to restore degraded wetlands, reduce erosion, improve water quality, create habitat, provide land reclamation, and increase coastal resiliency in an effective and efficient manner.
 Program duration is 4 years.